 Richard was awarded the CBE in the Queen’s Honours list (2020) for services to education.

-Lesley has worked in primary, middle, and secondary schools and is currently CEO of Cambridge Primary Education Trust (CPET) in Cambridgeshire.
+Lesley has worked in primary, middle and secondary schools and is currently deputy CEO of the Meridian Trust.

 As an active NLE, Lesley has worked with many schools across East Anglia offering a menu of support from which she has learnt a lot about the many challenges in schools across the sector, including Opportunity Areas, rural, city and coastal schools.
 Knowing the scale of challenges facing schools across the area has allowed her, in collaboration with colleagues and a variety of organisations, to influence positive outcomes for children and staff.